Click here for a PDF version of the abstracts for the poster sessions.

 Why do we speak so many different languages?

-The full programme for the IMPRS Conference 2018 will be posted to this page after all submitted abstracts have been reviewed.
+The abstracts booklet for the IMPRS Conference 2018 will be posted to this page before the start of the conference.